 The Jews saw Moses as the supreme law-giver of Israel, while Elijah was the first and greatest of the prophets.
 Why do you think it is significant that Jesus met with these two men on the mountaintop?
+Possible Answer: It conveyed authority and created a connection between the law and Christ.
+The disciples did not fully understand it then, but Jesus was the fulfillment of the law and the prophets.

-?
 In both Mark 9:7 and Exodus 34:5-7, God makes His presence known as a voice in the clouds.
 What is God declaring?